Roasted Pork Loin with Pan Sauce and Mint Chimichurri

 Cooking the Tenderloin

-- liberally oil a grill pan and bring to medium high heat
+- liberally oil a large heavy bottom pan and bring to medium high heat

-- grill the tenderloin 2 minutes on each side
+- sear the tenderloin 2 minutes on each side, DO NOT WASH THE PAN

 - rest the tenderloin in the tin foil for 10 minutes